Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Equivariant chain complex of and computation of homology

+This is the (dual of the) geometric representation of the Weyl group $W$, hence is irreducible.

-\end{cor} \begin{rem} With \cite{chapovalov} it can be seen that the quotient $W(q)/\widehat{W}(q)$ is a polynomial in $q$, but we cannot hope for a generalization of the Bott factorization theorem as in the affine case, i.e. a formula of the form
+With \cite{chapovalov} it can be seen that the quotient $W(q)/\widehat{W}(q)$ is a polynomial in $q$, but we cannot hope for a generalization of the Bott factorization theorem \cite[Theorem 6.3]{hiller_coxeter}, as $H_4(q)/\widehat{H_4}(q)$ is irreducible of degree 60. \end{rem}